AlexSummersDev/PlexPlay/README.md

 4. **Actions Available**:
    - Add/Remove from watchlist (always available)
    - Play trailer (when available) - Enhanced WebView player with YouTube fallback
+   - **Play from Plex** (when content is in your library) - Opens full-screen video player
    - Stream via IPTV (if IPTV connected and match found)
    - Download via Radarr/Sonarr (if configured)
-5. **Library Status**: Visual indicator showing if content is already in Plex library with added date
+5. **Library Status**: Visual indicator showing if content is already in Plex library with added date and play button

 ### Search Screen
 1. **Multi-Search**: Search both movies and TV shows